 - Toasted Walnut and Gorgonzola Cheese: This “butter” relies on creamy, crumbly gorgonzola cheese in place of butter.
 Mash together 5 ounces gorgonzola, 2 1/2 ounces chopped, toasted walnuts, freshly ground black pepper to taste, and a drop or two of ruby or tawny port, if desired.
 Mix and shape into a roll as noted above.
 Lovely on steak or steamed haricots verts.

 - Lemon Mascarpone Cheese: This “butter” relies on soft mascarpone cheese in place of butter.
-Mix 4 ounces mascarpone cheese, the grated zest of 2 small lemons (preferably organic), 1 teaspoon lemon juice, salt, and freshly ground black pepper.
+Mix 4 ounces mascarpone, the grated zest of 2 small lemons (preferably organic), 1 teaspoon lemon juice, salt, and freshly ground black pepper.
 Mix and shape into a roll as noted above.
-Use as a creamy altnerative to butter on vegetable dishes or anywhere else.
+Use as a creamy alternative to butter on vegetable dishes or anywhere else.

 Hungry for more?
 Chow down on these: